hipe/tmx/tmx/doc/issues.md

 [#020]       mountable standalone scripts and related ..
              ( #was: "did you mean.." )

-[#019] #open get fuzzy out of multi mode argument scanner - it should
+[#019] #open get fuzzy out of dig scanner - it should
              only happen in "omni" now (no-deps [ze]). unifying these might take work.

-             tmx CLI fuzzy resolution for the first token must not happen at the level of a single operator branch (for #here these three categories). rather, the fuzzy search must happen across all N sources in series, for it to work correctly.
+             tmx CLI fuzzy resolution for the first token must not happen at the level of a single feature branch (for #here these three categories). rather, the fuzzy search must happen across all N sources in series, for it to work correctly.